-With a walking baby, I will spread the puzzle pieces facing up on the floor 2-3 feet away from a child table.
+With a walking child, I will spread the puzzle pieces facing up on the floor 2-3 feet away from a child table.
 I will put the board on the table and ask the child to bring me a particular puzzle piece.

 All my puzzles are in zip-lock bags.
 I clean up one toy counting all pieces before I start playing with a new one.
 Using this method I managed to keep all the pieces to my puzzles.

-By reading, using, sharing the “Contents” of the Baby’s Milestones Website, FB pages, Instagram and other social media sites, you agree that they are to be used for informational purposes only.
+By reading, using, sharing any contents of the BabySmileStones.com and AgotaRakoczi.com Websites, FB pages, Instagram feeds and other social media sites, you agree that they are to be used for informational purposes only.